tcjennings/tcjennings.github.io/99_about.md

 No wonder most of the stuff you see on display are about as interesting as the Clapper.
 "Turn your lights red when your favorite stock price goes down!" and "Unlock your front door with your smart phone!" aren't exactly use cases that get me excited about smart home tech.
 But I want it anyway.

 If all I was going to do was turn my porch light on at dusk and off at dawn, I wouldn't bother writing about it.
 Sure, that's a useful algorithm to have running, but it's the Hello World of home automation.
 I want to accomplish some things with a little more bite to 'em, which will start with a write-up as a [Use Case][].

+# Comment Policy

+Right now I have no intention of adding comment functionality to posts or pages.
+If you want to contact me, send me an @ message on Twitter.

+# Advertising Policy

+No ads.
+If I link to a product and there's an opportunity to embed an affiliate ID, I will do so.

 [Internet of Things]: https://en.wikipedia.org/wiki/Internet_of_things
 [Crestron]: https://www.crestron.com